LuizRojas/LuizRojas/README.md

 - 👋 Hi, I’m @LuizRojas
 - 👀 I’m interested in progress
-- 🌱 I’m currently learning python language
+- 🌱 I’m currently learning about c/c++ language
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me luizfrojas@gmail.com